gkaczmarczyk/aem-page-tool/README.md

 ##### Working with cq:Page nodes

-By default, matches are performed on pages with all nodes.
-If you wish to restrict queries to the jcr:content nodes of cq:Page nodes, then specify `-P` flag:
+By default, matches are performed all nodes.
+If you wish to restrict queries to nodes with a jcr:primaryType of cq:Page, then specify `-P` flag:

 ```
 ./aempagetool.sh -n /content/path/to/my/page -P -f mynode